geefr/beatsaber-linux-goodies/QBeat/README.md

 These steps should only need to be run once on your machine.
 If there's a beat saber update you'll need to re-install mods/patch again but the config and wine setup should only need to be done once.

-**Make sure you have run Beat Saber once before running any of these commands ;)**
+**Make sure you have run Beat Saber once before running any of these commands**

 These commands need to be run within a terminal, and assume QBeat is in the current working directory

 ```
 # If QBeat has never been run you'll need to setup the paths.
 ./QBeat --config set winePrefix "~/.wine"
-./QBeat --config set bsProtonDir "~/.steam/steam/steamapps/common/Proton 5.0"
 ./QBeat --config set bsInstall "~/.steam/steam/steamapps/common/Beat Saber"

 # QBeat doesn't detect the beat saber version, so update if needed